securego/gosec/README.md

   - G104: Audit errors not checked
   - G105: Audit the use of math/big.Int.Exp
   - G106: Audit the use of ssh.InsecureIgnoreHostKey
+  - G107: Url provided to HTTP request as taint input
   - G201: SQL query construction using format string
   - G202: SQL query construction using string concatenation
   - G203: Use of unescaped data in HTML templates
   - G204: Audit use of command execution
   - G301: Poor file permissions used when creating a directory
-  - G302: Poor file permisions used with chmod
+  - G302: Poor file permissions used with chmod
   - G303: Creating tempfile using a predictable path
   - G304: File path provided as taint input
   - G305: File traversal when extracting zip archive